Francis Dolarhyde: Character history

-Dolarhyde's backstory is supplied in the novel in detail and alluded to in the film adaptations.
-Born in Springfield, Missouri on June 14, 1938 with a cleft lip and palate, he is abandoned by his mother and cared for in an orphanage until the age of five.
-He is then taken in by his grandmother, who subjects him to severe emotional and physical abuse, culminating in an incident in which she forces him to watch as she pinches his penis between the blades of a pair of scissors after he wet his bed and threatens to "cut it off" should he wet the bed again.
+Francis Dolarhyde's backstory is supplied in the novel in detail and alluded to in the film adaptations.
+Born in Springfield, Missouri, on June 14, 1938, with a cleft lip and palate, Dolarhyde is abandoned by his mother and cared for in an orphanage until the age of five.
+He is then taken in by his grandmother, who subjects him to severe emotional and physical abuse, at one point threatening to castrate him after he wets his bed.
 Shortly afterwards, he begins torturing animals.

 After his grandmother becomes afflicted with dementia, Dolarhyde is turned over to the care of his estranged mother and her husband in St. Louis; he is further abused by this family.
-After his step-siblings smash his face into a bathroom mirror, Dolarhyde hangs his step-sister's cat and is sent back to the orphanage.
+After his stepsiblings smash his face into a bathroom mirror, Dolarhyde hangs his stepsister's cat and is sent back to the orphanage.
 After being caught breaking into a house at age 17, he enlists in the United States Army rather than serve prison time.
 While on his tour in Japan and neighboring countries, he learns how to develop film and receives cosmetic surgery for his cleft palate.

-After his honorable discharge, Dolarhyde gets a job with the Gateway Corp. in St. Louis, Missouri, as the production chief of their home movies division.
+After his honorable discharge, Dolarhyde returns to St. Louis and gets a job with the Gateway Corporation as the production chief of their home movies division.
 He also takes up bodybuilding and becomes exceptionally strong; it is mentioned in the novel that even in middle age, Dolarhyde could have successfully competed in regional bodybuilding competitions, and at one point successfully cleans and presses 300 pounds (which approaches record-setting status for the late 1970s).

-In his early 40s, Dolarhyde sees the William Blake painting The Great Red Dragon and the Woman Clothed in Sun, which gives voice to his alternate personality.
+In his early forties, Dolarhyde sees the William Blake painting The Great Red Dragon and the Woman Clothed in Sun, which gives voice to his alternate personality.
 Under the influence of "The Red Dragon", Dolarhyde murders two families in two months, on or near a full moon.
-Dolarhyde chooses his victims through the home movies that he edits as a film processing technician.
+Dolarhyde chooses his victims through the home movies that he edits.
 In the days leading up to a full moon, Dolarhyde kills or injures the family pet and then spends nights in their backyard, watching the moon.
-On the night of the full moon, Dolarhyde uses various methods to gain entry to the homes, then shoots his victims or slits their throats in their beds before ritualistically posing them around the master bed and engaging in necrophilic acts with the mothers' corpses.
+On the night of the full moon, Dolarhyde breaks into the homes and shoots his victims or slits their throats in their beds before ritualistically posing them around the master bed and engaging in necrophilic acts with the mothers' corpses.
 He also implants shards of mirror glass into his victims' eyes so he can see his own "transformation" into the Dragon.
-Dolarhyde believes that he is subjecting his victims to a process called "changing" which is beneficial to them in addition to helping him "become" the Dragon.